-Any parent, guardian or person having custody and or person having custody and control of a 'school-age' person is responsible for the school for the school attendance of that person until that person has reached at least eighteen years of age unless the person has graduated from high school, received a school equivalency credential or withdrawn on a hardship waiver.
+Any parent, guardian or person having custody and control of a "school-age person" is responsible for the school attendance of that person until that person has reached at least eighteen (18) years of age unless the person has graduated from high school, received a school equivalency credential or withdrawn on a hardship waiver.
 The school age person has the right to attend public school within the school district of residence.
 The school-age person shall attend school for at least the length of time of the school year that is established in the school district in which the child is a resident or enrolled.
-A 'school-aged person' means a person is at least (5) years of age prior to 12:00 a.m. on September 1 of the then current school year.
+A "school-age person" means a person is at least five (5) years of age prior to 12:01 a.m. on September 1 of the then current school year.